 You should budget 8,000 yen, or around $80, per month if you intend to join a normal gym in Tokyo, Japan.

 Searching for a good gym in Bangkok?
-Check out this website – best gyms in Bangkok.
+Check out this website – the best gyms in Bangkok.

 Let’s continue reading the article.